SIR-2025/sir-project-group-10/README.md

 Many of the files above contain the same installation processes, but to be sure the project works as expected, we recommend ensuring all of the demos mentioned above run as expected.
 NOTE: Some of these demos require personal keys/configurations as well.
 Naturally, we don't provide our keys in the github, so users should procure their own and set them up according to the demo instructions.

-### Step 2: Launch LLM API from Google Colab.
+### LLM API Setup (Part 2)

-For the second part of the performance, this project makes ues of an uncensored LLM (Nidium's `Llama-3.2-3B-Uncensored`).
+Part 2 uses an OpenAI-backed LLM served via a Flask API.
 Using the free version of Google Colab, we set up an API that serves users wanting to do inference using this model.

-The Notebook to host this API endpoint and model is provided in `demos/nao/serveAPI.ipynb`.
-For ease of access, we recommend uploading it to Colab.
-To host a publicly available API, we used a free Flask Ngrok server.
-1. Sign up, and find your auth token and the public link the API will be bound to.
-2. Paste the authtoken into the final cell of the notebook, in the empty `ngrok.set_auth_token()` call.
-3. Ensure that the `self.API_URL` from `demos/nao/serveAPI.py is set to the public link (by default it is set to ours).
+The API is defined in:
+- `performance/OpenAITherapist.ipynb`

+Steps:
+1. Open the notebook in Google Colab or locally.
+2. Insert your **OpenAI API key**.
+3. Insert your **ngrok auth token**.
+4. Run the cell
+5. Copy the generated public ngrok URL.
+6. Paste this URL into `self.API_URL` in `performance/main_script.py`.

 ### Step 3: Execution